txemasv/ghibli-films/README.md

 # ghibli-films

 ## Description
 Android App that shows a list with all films of Studio Ghibli.
-Touching one item on the list, allows to see the film details.
+Touching one item on the list allows to see the film details.

 ## Key Features
 - MVP Architecture.
 - MaterialDesign List based on CardView and RecyclerView.
 - REST Client JSON using Retrofit, Gson and RxAndroid.
-- Di with Dagger.
+- DI with Dagger.
 - Load images with Glide.
 - IU flexible based on Fragments.
 - MultiScreen (one-pane handset, two-panes tablet).